 By 2030, one in every five people in the U.S. will be 65 years or older.
-By 2034, the U.S. will comprise more people aged over 65 than those under 18 for the first time ever.
+By 2034, the U.S. will comprise more people over 65 than those under 18 for the first time.
 According to the U.S. Census Bureau, over the past decade, the 65-and-older population has grown by over a third (34.2% or 13,787,044).
 Are our communities ready for this future?

-AARP states that the vast majority of older adults, roughly 90% of adults aged 65 or older, want to "age in place" within their homes and their communities.
-Most want to do so because they like their community, they know their doctors, they enjoy living near friends, and they want to remain close to their children and grandchildren.
+AARP states that most older adults, roughly 90% of adults aged 65 or older, want to "age in place" within their homes and communities.
+Most want to do so because they like their community, know their doctors, enjoy living near friends, and want to remain close to their children and grandchildren.
 Such connections are not just nice to have but contribute to the health and well-being of older adults.